hashicorp/terraform-website/content/source/docs/glossary.html.md

 Also "config".

-Code written in Terraform's configuration language that declaratively describes the desired state of your infrastructure.
+Code written in [Terraform's configuration language][hcl] that declaratively describes the desired state of your infrastructure.
 A complete config consists of a [root module][], which can optionally call any number of child [modules][].

 - [Terraform docs: Configuration Language](/docs/configuration/index.html)
 - [Introduction to Terraform](/intro/index.html)